Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Problem solution

-We now map Problem~\eqref{eq:QoS} and Problem~\eqref{eq:maxmin} to an equivalent power control problem of the type covered in Section~\ref{sec:power}, where the optimization of the beamformers is implicit in the definition of the utilities $(u_1,\ldots,u_K)$.
-More precisely, by exploiting the fact that uplink SINRs are only coupled through the power vector $\vec{p}$, we obtain: \begin{proposition} For each user $k\in \set{K}$, define the utility
+We now map Problem~\eqref{eq:QoS} and Problem~\eqref{eq:maxmin} to equivalent power control problems where the optimization of the beamformers is implicit.
+More precisely, by exploiting the fact that uplink SINRs are only coupled through the power vector $\vec{p}$, we consider the following optimization problems: